Kloveri/SITP-Website-for-CSC/README.md

 About our Team:
 Tutor: D. Wang(Professor), X. Feng.
 Thanks to guidance for Professor Wang. and data access for teacher Feng.
-Co-Author: X. Luo.
+Graduate Student: X. Luo.
 Thanks to her great help, without which this project could never be able to success.
 Student: J. Wang, R. Zhao, Y. Liu, Y. Bian

 Other Information: